burlachenkok/exploring-python3/python3-note.md

 * [dir(obj)](https://docs.python.org/3/library/functions.html#dir) - collect the list of attributes for object `obj`.

-Next, there is also no division of fields into public/private/protected as it is in C++ and there are no different types of inheritances.
+Next, there is also no division of fields into public/private/protected as there is in C++, and there are no different types of inheritances.
 In Python, there is a limited type of support for `private` names, which we will describe later.

 > Payment for this flexibility - the class methods invoking mechanism implementation is suboptimal for Python runtime compared to available options for C and C++.
 Such flexible design embedded into scripting language is targetting for comfortable use and we understand that sometimes this flexibility to extend libraries is pretty nice to have, but this flexibility is not free.
-The price you pay suboptimal time to invoke the function.
+The price you pay is suboptimal time to invoke the function.

 ## Language Differences Between Python and C++

 1. Assignments opertor `=` in Python does not (semnatically) copy the actual data.
 The language just binds a right object to the left operand of the `=` operator.
-So equal operator `=` does not copy data, it reassigns object reference.
+So the equal operator `=` does not copy data; it reassigns object reference.

-2. In Python class data attributes override method attributes with the same name.
+2. In Python class, data attributes override method attributes using the same name.
 To avoid accidental name conflicts, which may cause hard-to-find bugs in large programs, it is wise to use some kind of convention that minimizes the chance of conflicts.

-3. Essentially nothing in Python makes it possible to enforce data hiding - it is all based upon convention.
+3. Essentially, nothing in Python makes it possible to enforce data hiding; it is all based on convention.

-4. In Python, when using logical connectives, the result of a compound expression is equal to the result of the last subexpression evaluated.
-In C and C++ the result of a Boolean expression with short-circuiting is always an integer `0` or `1`:
+4. In Python, when using logical connectives, the result of a compound expression equals the result of the last subexpression evaluated.
+In C and C++, the result of a Boolean expression with short-circuiting is always an integer `0` or `1`:

     ```cpp
     #include <iostream>